Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

 \begin{assumption}[Known Direction of the True Effect] The direction of the effect of the true unobservable variable of interest on the outcome variable is known, i.e., $\beta \geq 0$. \end{assumption}

-Assumption \ref{AsPosEff} imposes that the effect of the true variable of interest on the outcome variable is non-negative.\footnote{The case that imposes that the true target parameter is non-positive is symmetric.} Importantly, this assumption does not rule out that the effect might be zero.
+Assumption \ref{AsPosEff} imposes that the effect of the true variable of interest on the outcome variable is non-negative.\footnote{The case that imposes that the true target parameter is non-positive is symmetric.}\textsuperscript{,}\footnote{This type of assumption is common in the literature about partial identification of treatment effects.
+For example, \cite{Manski1997} and \cite{Kreider2007} refer to this type of assumption as Monotone Treatment Response.} Importantly, this assumption does not rule out that the effect might be zero.
 In our empirical application, it imposes that the effect of the true crop productivity on the outcome variable is non-negative.
 This assumption is motivated by the empirical literature because we assume that the articles using one proxy --- the FAO-GAEZ version 3 --- are at least identifying the correct sign of the true effect.
 If a researcher is not willing to impose this type of assumption, Appendix \ref{AppNoSign} proposes an alternative way to partially identify this coefficient without making assumptions about its sign.

 \begin{assumption}[Exogeneity of the Measurement Errors] The measurement error variables are exogenous, i.e., $Cov\left(U_{1}, \epsilon_{res}\right) = 0$ and $Cov\left(U_{2}, \epsilon_{res}\right) = 0$. \end{assumption}